terry06890/chrona/backend/hist_data/README.md

 1. Additional events can be described in `picked/events.json`, with images for them put in `picked` (see the README for details).
 1. Can run `gen_picked_data.py` to add those described events to the database.

-## Remove Events Without Images/Descs
-1. Run `reduce_event_data.py` to remove data for events that have no image.